Next Level Dog Training

 Outcome

 After several weeks of dedicated reactivity training, Spike made remarkable progress.
 He now walks calmly on the lead, with much more focus on his handler rather than external distractions.
 His reactivity to cars, bikes, and other moving objects has significantly decreased, allowing his owners to enjoy peaceful walks again.
-Spike has become more composed in public spaces, and his new-found self-control has greatly improved the bond between him and his family.
+Spike has become a more composed Rottweiler in public spaces, and his new-found self-control has greatly improved the bond between him and his family.

 © 2024 Next Level Dog Training.
 All rights reserved.